suryavengadesan/lc/lc.md

     - Bottom up - Recursive [More intuitive]
     - Top down - Tabular [More concise]

+- Kadane's Algorithm
+    - Uses optimal substructures of previous problems to reach new solution
+        - Recurrence relation is a conditional that determines which maximum and minimum values to track

 - Variants + Problems:
 	- 2d DP
 		- (62) Unique Paths